AIGeeksGroup/PresentAgent-2/README.md

 ### ✳️ Comparative Study

-We evaluate PresentAgent-2 under the query-to-presentation video generation setting, focusing on its ability to support three presentation modes: **Single Presentation**, **Discussion Presentation**, and **Interaction Presentation**.
-We report both objective quiz scores and subjective mode-specific scores.
-Quiz is averaged on a **0–5** scale, and subjective metrics are scored on a **1–5** scale.

 | Method | Model | Single Quiz | Single Mean | Discussion Quiz | Discussion Mean | Interaction Quiz | Interaction Mean |
 | :----: | :---: | :---------: | :---------: | :-------------: | :-------------: | :--------------: | :--------------: |
 | Human Reference | Human-created | 4.82 | 4.46 | 4.83 | 4.40 | -- | -- |